utkarshpratap2002/learnedinDITISS/audit-docs/day1/day1.md

 *What do you mean by Vulnerability?* It can be loopholes in the system that requires regular check-ups in the system and which can require regular attention.

-What is difference between software vulnerability and hardware

-*What is difference between Threat and Vulnerabilty?*
+*What is difference between software vulnerability and hardware vaulnerability?* If we talk about software vul, then it could be any design, code, or logical flaw that could create a possible threat to the system.
+But if it is Hardware vulnerabilty, it could be anything like any Hardware Torjans as implementing any malicius hardware component, then it could be **Unsecured fireware** meaning there could be

 *what is threats?* These are the possible negative events that might bring harm to the software system or hardware.

+*What is difference between Threat and Vulnerabilty?* When we talk about threat, threat is a possible or potential for mishappening, say any unwanted event, a hacker may exploit your vulnerability, or there could be a disgruntled employee who can cause a inside threat.
+But when we talk about the Vulnerability, these are loopholes that can cause disruption to the operation within the organisation, could affect the availability, confidentiality, or integrity of data.

+*What is Risk?* Risk is the potential of loss, which could do damage to the organisation, potential financial loss, operational disruption, legal panelty due to any resultant to the *vulnerability that got expoited*.

 *What is Exploit?* It is the method that is used to corrupt the software system and cause threat to the organisation, such as **buffer overflow** where buffer is filled with the data such that is called Exploiting the comman vulnerability, thus that is exploiting.
 Thus, the method like speacial code, speacial input to the system/software that uses the vulnerability is called Exploit.